 Maturity is not simply something that comes with age whether you’re physically old or young.
 Emotional maturity comes from how you act and think in life.
-Do you wonder if you’re more mature the wisest beyond your age they say?
+Do you wonder if you’re more mature and the wisest beyond your age?
 Are you often considered the old soul in your group of friends?
 Then perhaps you may recognize some of these signs of emotional maturity.

 You Acknowledge, you know very little

-Along with the willingness to learn things you feel no embarrassment and admitting that you don’t know everything.
-Carrying this mindset creates an appetite for curiosity and the ability to appreciate learning this also tires into the dunning-Kruger effect.
+Along with the willingness to learn things you feel no embarrassment and admitting that you don’t know everything and no ones actually know everything in this entire universe but some people do act like.
+But if aren’t one of them carrying this mindset creates an appetite for curiosity and the ability to appreciate learning this also tires into the dunning-Kruger effect.
 Where one is over-confident in their abilities which unknowingly limits their intake of knowledge?
 A great philosopher Socrates once said, the only true wisdom is in knowing that you know nothing!
 Simply, it means embracing the reality that what you really are.
+So, if you accept the truth and the bitter reality about yourself that what you really are and also like to accept people the way they are then it’s a sign of maturity.

 You keep an open mind towards the opinions and beliefs of others